Rome Emperors: Beginning of Ingle era

 After their first team championship in 2003, the following two seasons under Rocket Wheeler saw the team finish with a 70–70 record in 2004, and a 72–65 record in 2005, though neither were able to replicate the similar success of either a Championship or even a divisional crown.
 Rome went for a managerial change for the 2006 season, calling on Randy Ingle.
 Ingle served in the Braves organization for his entire 14 seasons prior to joining Rome, including two stops in 1993 and 2001 with Macon.
 He was also coming off of four years as the manager for the then Advanced-A affiliate Myrtle Beach Pelicans.
 Under Ingle, the 2006 Rome Braves won the first half South Division title with a 42–28 record to secure their first playoff trip since the Championship 2003 season, and finished the season with a 71–68 record and a 2–0 series loss to Augusta in the postseason.
 2007–2010 saw the Rome Braves unable to climb out of the lower part of the South Division, finishing with losing records in all four seasons.
 Ingle would leave the team for the 2011 season, being sent down to manage the rookie league Danville Braves, however Ingle would return to Rome in 2012, as Rome finished the 2011 season with a 60–80 season and two different managers during the season with Matt Walbeck fired midseason by the organization after compiling a 25–45 bottom of the division record which was one of the worst in the minor leagues, and Walbeck being replaced by Rick Albert who led the team to a 35–35 finish.
 Ingle's 2012 return started off much poorer than the 2011 Rome start, with Rome compiling an 18–52 record in the first half.
 The second half of the season fared much better for Rome, going 44–24 and securing their first divisional crown in 6 seasons, even despite the overall season finish of 62–72 which would be worst in the Southern Division.
 The Braves would lose to the eventual 2012 Champion Asheville Tourists 2 games to 1 in their playoff series.

+Ingle would serve another season with Rome in 2013, finishing just shy of a second straight trip to the SAL Playoffs during the second half of the season, and finishing with a 73–66 overall record.
+Jon Schuerholz would take over the team in 2014, swapping managerial duties with Ingle who would return to Danville for 2014.
+Rome would finish 2014 with a 56–84 record, their third time in the last five seasons that the Braves would finish at the bottom of the South Division in overall record.

+Ingle again returned to the team in 2015, producing a disappointing 58–82 record with Rome unable to escape the bottom of the division.